-Accounts in the New Testament reveal the Good News to men and women.
-Because Jesus conquered death, the Apostles explained there is now a new way to lead a God-Centered life.
-But the question at hand was: Why should the people want to experience this new God-Centered life over their old God-Centered life.
+Accounts in the New Testament reveal the Good News being shared with mankind.
+And because Jesus conquered death through His resurrection, the Apostles now explained there is a new way to lead a God-Centered life.
+But the question at hand was: Why should the Jews and Gentiles desire to experience this new God-Centered life over their old established God-Centered life?

 - Would it help them understand who God is?

 - Will they receive a more personal relationship with God?